 Residents should ensure that they close and lock the exterior doors at all times.
-Never prop doors open or let strangers into the building.
-Always escort off-campus guests and report suspicious persons immediately to the Campus Safety & Security Department.
+Never prop doors open or let strangers into buildings.
+Always escort off-campus guests and report suspicious persons immediately to the Campus Safety and Security Department.

-Residence halls are locations of constant activity, so if you notice a door is not closing or locking properly or that a light fixture is out, notify a University representative right away.
+Residence halls are locations of constant activity.
+If you notice a door is not closing or locking properly or that a light fixture is out, notify the Campus Safety and Security Department.

 Personal property should not be left out in the open or unattended, and should be secured when they are not in use.
 The Campus Safety & Security Department has engravers available to aid in theft prevention and recovery.

-With the exception of law enforcement officers and authorized Safety & Security Department personnel, the University prohibits firearms and weapons of any kind on campus.
+With the exception of law enforcement officers, the University prohibits firearms and weapons on campus.

 Airsoft replicas, paintball guns and archery equipment are allowed in residence halls if appropriately permitted.

 Emergency phones provide you with a means of notifying the Campus Safety & Security Department in case of emergency.
-By pushing the button on the unit, you are connected directly to the Campus Safety & Security Communications Center dispatcher.
-Emergency service is dispatched to your location.
+By pushing the button on the unit, you will be connected directly to the Campus Safety & Security Dispatcher.
+Emergency service will be dispatched immediately to your location.

 Identity theft is one of the fastest-growing crimes in the nation, and students may be particularly vulnerable to this crime.
 Learn how to protect yourself and your future from identity theft by visiting the U.S. Department of Education's Identity Theft page.